joelspi97/portfolio/README.md

 ![Screenshot of Joel's portoflio 4 of 4.
 It's the contact form of Joel's portfolio.](./screenshots/screenshot4.png)

-Make sure that the proxy address (declared inside of package.json) matches with the port in which you are running your back end server.

-I don't claim ownership for any of the images used on it (beside the ones that include myself in them).
+_I don't claim ownership for any of the images used on it (beside the ones that include myself in them)._